kentor/react-boilerplate/README.md

 - eslint
 - postcss with autoprefix and cssnext
 - react
-- react hot loading with webpack
+- react hot loading with browserify-hmr and react-transform-hmr
 - react router

 `npm install` then `npm start`